Mary Bennett Ritter: Biography

 Ritter was born Mary Elizabeth Bennett in Salinas, California.
 She was the daughter of farmers, William Bennett and Abigail Noble Bennett, who did not support her ambition to become a doctor.
 Before entering medical school, Ritter earned an independent income, which she saved to pay for educational expenses.
 In 1886, she earned her medical degree from Cooper Medical College in San Francisco, which is now Stanford School of Medicine.

+For a time, Bennett lived with and trained under Dr. Euthanasia Sherman Meade.

 Bennett remained in the Bay Area and built a successful personal practice for 20 years.
 She treated both rich and poor on a sliding scale and was known to provide free services for those most in need.
 In addition to her medical practice, Ritter was also an advocate.
 In 1891, she worked with women medical students of the University of California (UC) in Berkeley, with funding from Phoebe Hearst, the only woman on the UC Board of Regents, in order to build a gymnasium for women students.
 She also advocated for better housing for women students.
 In 1935, UC Berkeley awarded Ritter an honorary Ph.D. for her work as an unofficial first dean of women.

 She married zoologist William Emerson Ritter on June 23, 1891.
 In 1909, Mary Ritter retired from her medical practice and moved to La Jolla, California, where her husband was employed.
-In La Jolla, She continued her advocacy work and gave many lectures about public health issues as well as woman and infant care.
+Together, with funding from Ellen Browning Scripps, Mary Ritter and her husband founded the Marine Biological Association, which would become the Scripps Institution of Oceanography.
+Separately, she continued her advocacy work and gave many lectures about public health issues as well as woman and infant care.

 Ritter wrote an autobiography called More than Gold in California, detailing her work as a physician, her work as a women's advocate, and her role as a partner in her husband's biological projects.

 Ritter died in Mountain View, California.